Hexatown/docs/microsoft/usecases/microsoft365/easily and securely manage devices/index.md

 ---
 title: Easily and securely manage devices
-inshort: The use of personal devices for work, in addition to the increase in the number of employees who work outside the office, is changing how organizations manage mobile devices.
-Windows 10 helps to manage devices efficiently and cost effectively while reducing business disruptions, as you make new devices available to your employees.
-You can use the same management tools that you are familiar with today to manage all types of devices running Windows 10&#x2014;including traditional desktops, laptops, and tablets.
-Support for traditional deep manageability is available through technologies like Active Directory, Group Policy, and System Center Configuration Manager, and modern management that uses cloud-based device management solutions such as Microsoft Enterprise Mobility + Security (EMS).
 contexts: office365,microsoft365
 copyright: Microsoft
 translations: en
-tools:
+tools: Windows 10
 areas:
 color: #777777
 icon: https://jumpto365.com/resources/images/app/jumpto365-Icon-white.png
 externalref: https://www.microsoft.com/en-us/microsoft-365/success/productivitylibrary/easily-and-securely-manage-devices
 ---
+The use of personal devices for work, in addition to the increase in the number of employees who work outside the office, is changing how organizations manage mobile devices.
+Windows 10 helps to manage devices efficiently and cost effectively while reducing business disruptions, as you make new devices available to your employees.
+You can use the same management tools that you are familiar with today to manage all types of devices running Windows 10 including traditional desktops, laptops, and tablets.
+Support for traditional deep manageability is available through technologies like Active Directory, Group Policy, and System Center Configuration Manager, and modern management that uses cloud-based device management solutions such as Microsoft Enterprise Mobility + Security (EMS).

 ## Manage identity and access in the cloud